 A Business Continuity Plan (BCP) involves creating system of recovery and prevention to deal with external factors and potential threats to a company.
 A company’s resistance or resilience to failure is their ability to withstand external shock-waves and still function.

 Any external event that impacts the operations of your business should be included in your business continuity plan.
 Business Continuity Planning outlines a range of disaster scenarios and the steps to overcome the problem and return to normal trade.
-However right now, most businesses will be focusing their business continuity management on one disaster, the COVID-19 pandemic.

 How to Start Your Business Continuity Planning

-COVID-19 has turned the world upside down and turn business as usual on its head and it might be time to start your business continuity planning.
 In manufacturing and supply chain we are seeing a range of outcomes from businesses struggling with unprecedented workloads to other who have seen order books evaporate.

 Whatever the scenario your business is facing, it is clear we are all going to be facing tough times for the next few months.
 What you do now will dictate how well you come out the other side.
 You should be thinking about contingency plans to alleviate any potential impacts to your business.
 Business Continuity Planning is the framework that can help you get through to the other side.